gerzin/parallel-cellular-automata/README.md

 #### Note on fastflow
 To optimize it run the script `mapping_string.sh` under `include/ff` (you need to have hwloc installed).
+This will be done automatically by cmake when you build the library.
 # Compilation
 to compile the library you must use CMake.